unxmaal/booterizer/README.md

 ```

 ### Installation of Prerequisite sofware for Ubuntu (Host)
-* installing recent vagrant must be done manually on older versions of ubuntu, the procedure below will validate the package using its checksums.
+* Installing recent vagrant must be done manually on older versions of ubuntu, the procedure below will validate the package using its checksums.
+Justing using apt-get will install an older version we don't want to use.
-* we need to install virtualbox (to run the virtual linux server for the SGI installation medai)
+* We need to install virtualbox (to run the virtual linux server for the SGI installation media)
-* we need to install vagrant 2.2.3 to configure and kick of provisioning of the new VM
+* We need to install vagrant 2.2.3 to configure and kick of provisioning of the new VM
-* we need to install ansible to provision the new VM
+* We need to install ansible to provision the new VM

 ```
 $  sudo apt-get install virtualbox